linda-seiter/cmsc115/week2_lab/README.md

 </table>

-1. Update the program to use Java's modulo (remainder) operator to calculate and print the leftover slices as shown in the sample runs tomorrow.
+1. Update the program to use Java's modulo (remainder) operator to calculate and print the leftover slices as shown in the sample runs below.
-2. Run `PizzaShares` several times, passing different input values.
+2. Run `PizzaShares` several times, passing different input values and confirming the expected output.
 <table>
 <tr>
 <th>Sample Run#1</th><th>Sample Run#2</th>